virtuozzo/cloudscripting-docs/docs/reference/actions.md

     - `user` - your custom user name
     - `password` - your custom password
 - `newDatabaseName` - your custom database name
-- `newDatabaseUser` - a new user with privileges granted only for a new database instance
+- `newDatabaseUser` - new user with privileges granted only for a new database instance
-    - `name` - the custom user name
+    - `name` - custom user name
-    - `password` - the custom password
+    - `password` - custom password

 !!! note
     The function is executed only for `mysql5`, `mariadb` and `mariadb10` containers.